How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 Clarify Ownership and Rights

 Make sure you own the website completely – design, code, and content.
-Avoid being locked into their system by agencies.
+Avoid being locked into agencies’ systems.

 7. Consider Their Pricing-Package Structure